Neural FCASA

 Separation and diarization results for English and Japanese conversations

-We demonstrate that our model trained on the AMI Englush corpus can work robustly even for the out-of-domain condition of Japanese conversations.
+We demonstrate that our model trained on the AMI English corpus can work robustly even for the out-of-domain condition of Japanese conversations.

 Demo 1: Separation of an English conversation